codewars/docs/content/authoring/kata/create-first-kata.md

 So unless revealing the expected result would spoil the kata, you should not hide them. [[Consult the testing framework|Languages-and-Test-Frameworks]] and pick the best method for your tests.
 (Protip: `expect` is almost never the best pick.)

 ...Yes, who said writing tests are easy?
 Learning how to use the testing framework properly is part of learning how to code!

+_TODO: Announcing a kata and asking for feedback_
+_TODO: Responsibility and maintenance_